XinZ0419/Deep-Hybrid-Spectro/README.md

 Experiment
 ==========
-The network aims to classify 11 classes of throat activities, including speaking yes/no/one/two, nodding/shaking/stretch, nodding+yes/nodding+no/shaking+yes/shaking+no.
+The network aims to classify 11 classes of throat activities, including

+**speaking yes/no/one/two, nodding/shaking/stretch, nodding+yes/nodding+no/shaking+yes/shaking+no**.

 The classification accuracies of the time-domain model and frequency-domain model could reach up to **85.69% ±1.38%** and **71.38% ±1.76%** respectively.